ckoerber/covid-19-analysis/README.md

 ## Details

+Additionally it allows to crosscheck the effect of fitting new admissions.

 ### Data

 Notebooks in this repo make use of the  [NYC Department of Health and Mental Hygiene (DOHMH) repo data](https://github.com/nychealth/coronavirus-data).
 In particular the `case-hosp-death.csv` is used.

 ### Models

 This repository implements the regular SIR model and 3 variations.
 * Standard SIR
-* SIR model with time-dependent `beta` parameter (`beta * (1 - logistic)`)
+* SIR model with time-dependent `beta` parameter (`beta * (1 - [logistic](https://en.wikipedia.org/wiki/Logistic_function))`)
 * "SIHR" model which is explained below
 * "SIHR" model with time-dependent `beta` parameter (`beta * (1 - logistic)`)

 ### The SIHR model

-The SIHR model is a variation of the SIR model which explicitly encodes the number of hospitalizations as a new compartment.
+The SIHR model is a variation of the SIR model which explicitly encodes the number of hospitalizations `H` as a new compartment.
 ```
-    S -> I -> H -> R
+    S -> I ------> R
-         I ------> R
+         I -> H -> R
 ```
+This allows to analyze the effect of temporal delays between being infected and being admitted to a hospital and hospital capacity limits

+SIHR introduces two new parameters compared to the regular SIR model, the rate of hospitalizations `beta_h` and the recovery rate when hospitalized `gamma_H`.

-where the rate of hospitalizations `beta_h` is proportional to the number of infections.
+It is the assumption that the rate of hospitalizations `beta_h` is proportional to the number of infections and similar to the SIR model, the recovery rate is proportional to the number of hospitalizations.
 In particular, the set of model equations is
 ```
 S(t + dt) = S(t) - beta_I S(t) I(t)